mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 Adaptive design takes the approach of setting the template to shift at predetermined widths or *breakpoints*.
 Traditionally this could either be done by serving up a new templates based upon device detection, or through media queries utilizing the same template.

-The advantage of serving seperate (m.dot) templates is that each device is served only the content optimized for that device with nothing extra loaded.
-That being said, the media query method is gaining favor, having faster development times and being closer to *responsive* on the spectrum than the m.dot method.
+The advantage of serving seperate mobile templates is that each device is served only the content optimized for that device with nothing extra loaded.
+Images, styles, and HTML are only that which is required--this is not the case when we move over to responsive.
+That being said, the media query method is gaining favor--with faster development times and being closer to *responsive* on the spectrum of mobile design.

 When done by media query, adaptive sites can either specify device-width or window-width, but the site will appear to *snap* at the specified breakpoints to the next layout.
 One can see that in the adaptive definition alone there is a spectrum, but it's beginning to narrow.